 EHS performs an annual comprehensive inspection covering chemical, biological, radiation, and laser (CBRL) hazards for all laboratories.

 Laboratories designated as BLS-2 are inspected again during the year using the biological, radiation, and drugs (BRD) Semi-Annual BRD checklist.

 Laboratories designated for radioactive materials work are inspected again on a quarterly basis using the radiation and general safety (RGS) checklist.

 EHS will contact the department about scheduling an upcoming laboratory inspection.
 Once the inspection has been scheduled and completed the inspector will generate a report.
 Inspection reports will document inconsistencies and opportunities for improvement.

 The inspection report will be directed to the laboratory’s Principal Investigator and any applicable Department designee within 5 business days.
 Any inspection deficiency that poses an imminent danger (likely to cause a serious hazard, injury, disability or death) must be corrected immediately.

-Deficiencies must be corrected within 30 days of receipt of the laboratory inspection report.
-EHS will conduct a follow-up inspection within 30 calendar days to ensure corrective actions are implemented.
+Deficiencies must be corrected within 30 business days of receipt of the laboratory inspection report.
+EHS will conduct a follow-up inspection within 30 business days to ensure corrective actions are implemented.

-Failure to correct deficiencies after the initial 30-day timeframe will result in notification to the department chair or director.
+Failure to correct deficiencies after the initial 30 business day timeframe will result in notification to the department chair or director.
 Continued failure to correct will result in escalation to UCF Administration per the Campus Safety and Health Policy 3-122.